|Course Descriptions||2014-15 Undergraduate|

 ART 462.
 ADVANCED PROJECTS IN VIDEO ART AND ANIMATION 4 sh

-This course emphasizes the self-directed exploration of the moving image, resulting in the creation of an extensive project or body of work.
+This course emphasizes the self-directed exploration of the moving image, resulting in the creation of an extensive project or body of work using still imagery.
 Students will craft proposals and artist statements, conduct research and prepare this work for distribution or display.
 Prerequisite: ART 362.
 Materials fee: $150.

 ART 466.
 SENIOR SEMINAR 2 sh